Simulating wave propagation with the optical Fourier engine

 For the mathematically-oriented readers, let us sketch the assumptions underlying the resolution method we will use.
 This subsection is a bit more technical than the rest of the article, and can be safely skipped if you are mostly interested in the results — its aim is only to highlight the assumptions under which what we explain below can be made mathematically rigorous.

 First, we assume the function 𝜙 is infinitely differentiable in its last two variables, i.e., that its nth derivative with respect to x and mth derivative with respect to y is well-defined for all integer values of n and m.
-This assumption is slightly stronger than strictly necessary if the function f is a multinomial; but we adopt it to avoid the complications of distinguishing between the cases where is a multinomial or not.
+This assumption is slightly stronger than strictly necessary if the function f is a multinomial; but we adopt it to avoid the complications of distinguishing between the cases where f is a multinomial or not.

-Second, we assume that 𝜙 and all its derivatives in and y are square-integrable in these two variables over their domain of definition.
-For the initial conditions, this means that, for all non-negative integer values of and m, the integral
+Second, we assume that 𝜙 and all its derivatives in x and y are square-integrable in these two variables over their domain of definition.
+For the initial conditions, this means that, for all non-negative integer values of n and m, the integral

 exists and is not infinite.
 (This assumption could also be slightly relaxed if fis a multinomial.)